-The Department of Technology Services (DTS) operates a State Wide Area Network (WAN) as well as the State Local Area Networks (LAN) for all State of Utah Executive Branch agencies.
+The Division of Technology Services (DTS) operates a State Wide Area Network (WAN) as well as the State Local Area Networks (LAN) for all State of Utah Executive Branch agencies.
 DTS also provides WAN services for State and other government agencies with enterprise-wide, intra-state network services.

 The State WAN provides gateway services to the public Internet and functions as a private fault tolerant network, connecting facilities in geographic locations statewide.

 In FY2009, WAN and LAN services merged into Network Services, delivering jack-to-jack connectivity to agency customers, using a single rate.